Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Comparison to experimental Values and HITRAN.

 \section{Comparison to experimental Values and HITRAN.}

-After scaling to the available measurements, our calculations closely followed the observed dependence on $m$ (see \autoref{fig:PBvsM}).
-For \ce{CO2-H2}: the \citet{hanson2014} measurement targeted P(24) transition of the 20012-00001 band at different temperatures, whereas \citet{padmanabhan2014} covers P(16)-P(34) transitions of the 30012-00001 band at room temperature.
-(Spectroscopic notations, see \autoref{sec:notations}).
-Since very few transitions were available for \ce{CO2-H2} broadening in HITRAN, the air-broadening values (which are very comprehensive thanks to numerous studies, see \citet{10.1016/j.jqsrt.2020.107283}) were scaled based on a factor obtained for P(24) transition values reported by \citet{hanson2014}.
-The constant value of the temperature dependence reported in the same value for all transitions was taken for $all$ transitions of carbon dioxide in HITRAN.
-As shown in the \autoref{fig:padeApproximation}, it is clear that the rotational dependence of broadening due to air is appreciably different than that due to hydrogen, although in general, the aforementioned scaling \citep{tan2022} used in HITRAN was justified considering the lack of data at the time.
-As for the temperature dependence, the use of a constant value for all transitions, as expected, produces more controversial results as shown in Figure \ref{fig:comparison} where the prediction of low-$m$ value is very different from our calculation.
+Our calculations reproduce the observed dependence on $|m|$ (see \autoref{fig:PBvsM}) for both collision systems without the need for empirical scaling.
+For \ce{CO2-H2}: the \citet{hanson2014} measurement targeted P(24) transition of the 20012-00001 band at different temperatures, whereas \citet{padmanabhan2014} covers P(16)-P(34) transitions of the 30012-00001 band at room temperature (see \citet{hitran2020} for spectroscopic notations).
+Since very few transitions were available for \ce{CO2-H2} broadening, recent editions of the HITRAN database \citep{hitran2020, HITRAN2024} have adopted scaled air-broadening parameters \citep[as described in][]{tan2022} as they are very comprehensive thanks to numerous studies \citep[e.g.,][]{10.1016/j.jqsrt.2020.107283}, with a scaling factor derived from P(24) transition values reported by \citet{hanson2014}.
+The reported temperature dependence coefficient for the same transition of 0.58 was adopted universally for all transitions of \ce{CO2} in HITRAN.
+As shown in \autoref{fig:padeApproximation}, the rotational dependence of broadening due to air differs from that due to hydrogen, although in general, the aforementioned scaling used in HITRAN was justified considering the lack of data at the time \citep{tan2022}.
+Our calculation now provides a more comprehensive estimation of the temperature dependence coefficient over a wide range of temperature and $|m|$.

+A new study of the \ce{CO2-H2} collision has been published very recently during the revision process of this paper, \cite{hendaoui:2026}, reporting both experimental and theoretical calculations.
+The experimental data are extensive and are shown in the relevant \autoref{fig:PBvsM}.
+We compare extremely well with the published data for most of the values of $|m|$ and $T$ (see \autoref{fig:PBvsM}).
+The agreement extends to the inferred temperature exponent of pressure broadening.
+While measurements were performed at room temperature, they computed the temperature dependence and fit the results.
+For SNL, their typical coefficient is $n\sim 0.70 \pm 0.13$, close to our value of $n \sim 0.73$, a 4\% difference.

+The calculations in \citep {hendaoui:2026} were performed with a very different approach, based on sampling of multiple classical trajectories.
+The potential energy surface used in that reference is also based on a very different approach, with high precision and much fewer \textsl{ab initio} points \citep[see][]{hellman2025}.
+Their published calculations and our fully quantum results achieve a similar level of accuracy relative to experiment, with all discrepancies remaining within the expected uncertainties.
+This agreement lends support to leveraging fully ab initio methodologies for determining absolute pressure broadening coefficients, assuming a limited dependence on vibrational state and transition \citep{hitran2020}.